-Take a look below at some of Birmingham’s finest spots that everyone should visit at least once!
+Take a look below at some of the secret spots in Birmingham.

-In autumn, Birmingham keeps the the heat of summer going with its infamous Chilli Festival that consumes Brindley Place.
-Expect lots of tears, firey mouths and lots of real-life Johnny Cash lyrics inspired situations, if you catch my drift! 😉 Choose to enter their eating competition and chow down on some of the most potent little chillis in all the world…
+In autumn, one of the secret spots in Birmingham that keeps the heat going is the Chilli Festival (that consumes Brindley Place).
+Expect lots of tears, firey mouths and lots of real-life Johnny Cash lyrics inspired situations, if you catch my drift.

 5.)
-Bling yourself silly at Coffin Works in the Jewellery Quarter
+Explore the Coffin Works in the Jewellery Quarter

 In the midst of bustling Birmingham is what local’s call the golden triangle.
 Filled with an array of stunning gold and precious gems, the Jewellery Quarter is a one of a kind place.
 With clusters of independent jewellers, this historic quarter is the perfect place for some more unique rings and even precious Welsh gold that is sourced just across the border.

-Head inside the Coffin Works (not as morbid as it sounds) to discover some of the most beautiful crafted designs in all of Birmingham.
+Head inside the Coffin Works (not as morbid as it sounds) to discover one of the most secret spots in Birmingham to grab some epic jewels.

 7.)
 Chow down at the Digbeth Dining experience